mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 +++
-title = "Script Component: Grasshopper" description = "This guide provides an overview on how to edit and run scripts inside of Grasshopper" type = "guides" categories = ["Scripting", "GhPython"] keywords = [ "python", "commands", "grasshopper" ] languages = [ "C#", "Python", "CPython", "IronPython", "VB", "RhinoPython" ] authors = ["ehsan"] sdk = [ "RhinoCommon",  "RhinoPython"] weight = 4
+title = "Script Component: Grasshopper" description = "Provides an overview on how to edit and run scripts inside of Grasshopper" authors = ["ehsan"]

 [included_in]
 platforms = [ "Windows", "Mac", "Grasshopper"]